aragon/hack/docs/os-3-ref.md

 actions that require authentication with a special modifier, aragonOS can handle authentication for the protocol.

-### 1.1 Basic concepts: Proxy and Forwarder
+### Basic concepts: Proxy and Forwarder

 Before describing general ideas about the architecture, it is important to understand two concepts the entire framework builds upon:

+#### Proxy
-- **Proxy:** A Proxy is a very simple smart contract construct which consists of decoupling the instance of a particular smart contract with the location of its actual business logic.
+A Proxy is a very simple smart contract construct which consists of decoupling the instance of a particular smart contract with the location of its actual business logic.
 We call individual instances of contracts **Proxy** and the logic **base contracts**.
 A Proxy delegates all its logic to a base contract.
 Upgradeability is achieved because this link to the base contract can be modified, effectively updating the Proxy business logic.
 We created [ERC897](https://github.com/ethereum/EIPs/pull/897) to standardize Proxy interfaces for better interoperability in the ecosystem.

+#### Forwarder
-- **Forwarder:** A Forwarder is a contract that, given some conditions, will pass along a certain action to other contract(s).
+A Forwarder is a contract that, given some conditions, will pass along a certain action to other contract(s).

 Thanks to the fact that proxies allow a certain instance of a contract to never